POST /convert/v1/fhirr4toomop

 table.

 FHIR Bundles and OMOP contents are verbose, so the example below just shows a small sample to illustrate how the data is structured.
-For a more complete example, try out the API in one of the Quickstart Tools.
+For a more complete example, try out the API in the Developer Portal Sandbox.